The afternoon tea experience at Gleneagles Hotel in Auchterarder Scotland is truly deserving of 5 stars.

 The variety and quality of the savories was evident in the entire selection.
 From the cucumber, cream cheese and chive sandwich and smoked Scottish salmon blini, to the cheddar leek quiche and Mini Findony pork sausage rolls, the flavor was outstanding in each and every bite.

 Helen was in heaven with her treats, and I savored the delicacies on my plate while we chatted, enjoying the relaxing afternoon.
-This truly was an experience not to be missed, at least once in a lifetime, and if you’re fortunate, even more than just once!
+This truly was an experience not to be missed, at least once in a lifetime.
+If you’re fortunate, you’ll go much more often.
 I’d love to return and bring my mother and daughter.
-After we finished our afternoon tea, Helen and I wandered around to see a little more of the Gleneagles Hotel, peeking into the preparations for an event and the Andrew Fairlie restaurant.
+After we finished our afternoon tea, Helen and I wandered around.
+We wanted to see a little more of the Gleneagles Hotel.
+We enjoyed peeking into the preparations for an event and the Andrew Fairlie restaurant.

-We drove back towards Glasgow, and although it would have been even more gorgeous in the sunshine, the beauty of Scotland never fails to deliver.
+We drove back towards Glasgow, and although despite the clouds, the beauty of Scotland never fails to deliver.

 The next morning I said goodbye to my family and dropped off my rental car at the Glasgow airport.
 I must say, it was one of the easiest experiences that I’ve ever had in dropping off a car.
 There was absolutely no hassle, and the airport terminal was walking distance from the Europcar rental office.
 What a difference this makes to the beginning or end of a long journey!

-I hadn’t eaten breakfast so I picked up a couple of black pudding and bacon butties (sandwiches) at the airport to bring onto the plane.
+I hadn’t eaten breakfast so I picked up a couple of black pudding and bacon butties (sandwiches) at the airport.
 I wanted to savor Scotland for as long as possible on my way home!

-Unfortunately (for me), it was a sunny day, which always makes it that much harder for me to leave my homeland.
+Unfortunately (for me), it was a sunny day.
+This always makes it that much harder for me to leave my homeland.

-The good weather did allow for some awesome shots from my window seat, as we flew over the Scottish isles.
+The good weather did allow for some awesome shots from my window seat.
+Can you see the the Scottish isles?
 The island below, right, is Colonsay.

 I ate my black pudding buttie and said goodbye to Scotland, until I return again.